Meet Our Faculty

 Roland Teboh Forbang, PhD, DABR

 Residency/Fellowship: Johns Hopkins University School of Medicine, MD

-Dr. Roland Teboh Forbang is an Associate Professor at the Hackensack Meridian School of Medicine and an ABR board-certified Radiation Oncology Physicist at the John Theurer Cancer Center at HUMC.
+Dr. Roland Teboh Forbang is the Residency Program Director, the Director of Clinical Physics in Radiation Oncology and an Associate Professor at the Hackensack Meridian School of Medicine.
 He earned a B.Sc.
 (Hons) in Physics from the University of Buea, Cameroon; a Master’s degree in Physics from Michigan Technological University and a PhD specializing in Medical Physics from the University of Texas Health Science Center at San Antonio.
 He is a two time recipient (year 2008 and 2009) of the ACMP Young Investigator award.
 His clinical/research interests include 4D treatment planning and radiotherapy, radiobiological modelling and treatment plan assessment, real-time tumor tracking radiotherapy, multi-modality image application for image-guided radiotherapy including ultrasound, x-ay imaging, and MRI.
 He is also interested in 4D MRI where he is co-inventor associated with US patent US20120245453 A1 involving a novel technique to reconstruct dynamic MRI data.
 He has authored/co-authored over 65 peer-reviewed articles/abstracts related to these subjects in referred journals.
 Prior to joining the program at HUMC, he was the Residency Program Director of the Therapy Medical Physics program at Johns Hopkins University School of Medicine where he was also Head of the Cyber Knife and stereotactic physics program.

 Brett Lewis, MD, PhD, DABR